GuillemCamats/CropDocForAndroid/README.md

 #### Analize photo Button

-When the user press this button in the main page of the app he is redirected to the page where the data is analized.
-By pressing the button load picture, the user loads a picture from galery.
+When the user presses this button on the main page of the app he is redirected to the page where the data is analyzed.
+By pressing the button loads picture, the user loads a picture from the gallery.
 An then by pressing confirm picture, the machine learning model will analyze the picture and give an output prediction.

-After this the user can create a location to store where is the tree that has been analized.
+After this the user can save the location from where the tree had been analyzed.

 #### Send Kmls Button

-When the user press this button he is redirected to the page where the locations saved.
-And from there the user can connect to the Liquid Galaxy and send the data thas has been created from the user.
+When the user presses this button he is redirected to the page where the locations saved.
+And from there the user can connect to the Liquid Galaxy and send the data, thus has been created for the user.

 #### Send Demos Button

-It's the same that send kmls, but with precrated demos.
+It's the same that send kmls, but with pre created demos.

 ## Running from source